 Day 5 -

-Next, we will jump on a boat that takes us on a 25-minute crossing from North Malta to the island of Gozo this afternoon, the second-largest island in the archipelago.
+After lunch, we will jump on a boat that takes us on a 25-minute crossing, from North Malta to the island of Gozo, the second-largest island in the archipelago.
 If you’ve read Homer’s Odyssey, you’ll know that Gozo has a long association with Ogygia, the island home of the nymph, Calypso.

 Day 6 -

 There is really no better way to experience the island of Gozo than on a Quad Bike.
-Ride along less traveled roads to discover unbelievable beauty and tranquility.
+So enjoy a ride along less-traveled roads to discover unbelievable beauty and tranquility.
 We will enjoy a deliciously prepared picnic lunch at one of our stops.
+Our stop will be Wied I-Gasri, the Ghari Valley.
+It’s a marvelous place for a country walk or for a dip in the sea.
+View the Xwejni Salt Pans, Fungus Rock and Dwejra Bay.

 We will enjoy a tasty dinner at the water’s edge this evening.
 Xlendi Bay provides the perfect backdrop to an evening dining experience.
-Enjoy a stroll along the bay and take it all in.
+So enjoy a stroll along the bay and take it all in.

 Day 7 -

-We’ll have lunch on the sailboat.
-In the evening we’ll have our farewell dinner.
+We’ll have lunch onboard and in the evening we’ll have our farewell dinner, a special village feast.

 Day 8 -